CONSELF/conselfcae-dev/README.md

 *patchSummary* -> Summary of boundary conditions applied to the current case

-### SYNC WITH OpenFOAM (R) official repository
+### SYNC WITH OpenFOAM® official repository

-It is CONSELF interest to keep the current repository aligned with [OpenFOAM](https://github.com/OpenFOAM/OpenFOAM-dev) official one.
+It is CONSELF interest to keep the current repository aligned with [OpenFOAM](https://github.com/OpenFOAM/OpenFOAM-dev)® official one.

 ENJOY!